RSSchermer/ember-rl-dropdown/README.md

 # Ember-rl-dropdown

 Simple dropdown component and mixin for Ember.
-While it is very straightforward to create toggle functionality in Ember with the if-helper, this dropdown will also close on click-out.
+While it is very straightforward to create toggle functionality in Ember with the if-helper, this dropdown will also close on click-out or when pressing the Escape key.

 [![Build Status](https://travis-ci.org/RSSchermer/ember-rl-dropdown.svg?branch=master)](https://travis-ci.org/RSSchermer/ember-rl-dropdown)